 However, these concepts are technically different.
 “Grilling” is when you cook food fast and over a direct heat.
 This is how we cook steaks, burgers, hot dogs, and so on.
 Many use fruits and vegetables too.

 When we grill, there will be a flame directly under the food.
 This flame is normally created through charcoal or gas.

 Barbecuing, however, isn’t a fast process.
 Instead, you prepare for a slow and low heat experience.
-This is perfect for thick meat cuts like pork shoulders which need a low heat to create a tender texture.
+This is perfect for thick meat cuts like pork shoulders or brisket which need a low heat to create a tender texture.

 Characteristics For Barbecuing